-- (i) In developing this policy, the Authority recognises its responsibilities under the Equality Act 2010, to consider the need to eliminate unlawful discrimination and to promote equal opportunities.
-The Policy therefore supports and is supported by North Devon's Equality Scheme and any equality issues will be addressed in an Equality Impact and Needs Assessment. - (ii) The Human Rights Act 1998 incorporates the European Convention on Human Rights and makes it unlawful for a local authority to act in a way that is incompatible with a convention right.
-The Authority will have regard to the Human Rights Act when exercising its licensing functions. - (iii) Conditions relating to disabled access will not be attached to licences, as this would duplicate existing statutory requirements.
-The Authority therefore takes this opportunity to remind holders of premises licences and club premises certificates of their duties under the Equality Act 2010.
+- 23.2 In developing this policy, the Authority recognises its responsibilities under the Equality Act 2010, to consider the need to eliminate unlawful discrimination and to promote equal opportunities.
+The Policy therefore supports and is supported by North Devon's Equality Scheme and any equality issues will be addressed in an Equality Impact and Needs Assessment. - 23.3 The Human Rights Act 1998 incorporates the European Convention on Human Rights and makes it unlawful for a local authority to act in a way that is incompatible with a convention right.
+The Authority will have regard to the Human Rights Act when exercising its licensing functions. - 23.4 Conditions relating to disabled access will not be attached to licences, as this would duplicate existing statutory requirements.
+The Authority therefore takes this opportunity to remind holders of premises licences and club premises certificates of their duties under the Equality Act 2010. - 23.5 Applicants and licensees must make themselves familiar with the law and their responsibilities set out within the Equality Act 2010 and relevant guidance for businesses, which can be found on the Equality & Human Rights Commission website.
+The 2010 Act makes discrimination against any person (including employees and customers) unlawful.
+The 2010 Act defines the relevant protected characteristics as age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+Any activity in breach of the 2010 Act may be considered an offence and will lead to enforcement by the Equality and Human Rights Commission. - 23.6 There is no one size fits all approach to making a venue inclusive, and each operator will need to make an assessment of its own practices and policies.
+However, the following are common and best practice examples that could be adopted: - Inclusive and transparent policies (for example, admittance policies may clearly stipulate adherence to a dress code and refusal if there are concerns about a customer; however, they must not prevent admittance based on any of the protected characteristics). - Robust complaints procedures that make it easy for customers who feel they have been discriminated against to raise their concerns and understand how this will be investigated or managed. - Accessible venue layouts that make venues welcoming. - Comprehensive training on equality and inclusion for all staff, which is regularly refreshed.